Shipyrd/shipyrd/README.md

         - SHIPYRD_ENCRYPTION_DETERMINISTIC_KEY
         - SHIPYRD_ENCRYPTION_PRIMARY_KEY
         - SHIPYRD_ENCRYPTION_KEY_DERIVATION_SALT
+        - SHIPYRD_DATABASE_URL
+        - SHIPYRD_QUEUE_DATABASE_URL
+        - SHIPYRD_CABLE_DATABASE_URL
     labels:
       traefik.http.routers.YOURKAMALSERVICE-shipyrd.rule: Host(`shipyrd.myapp.com`)
-    volumes:
-      - shipyrd:/rails/db/production

 ```

 *Make sure you update the traefik router in the configuration above to match the name of your service so that it's "#{service}-shipyrd"*

-The `volumes` map is where the sqlite database will be stored which contains basic deploy information.
 For an overview of the information that's automatically collected with the Kamal hooks take a look at the documentation for the [shipyrd gem](https://github.com/shipyrd/shipyrd-gem).

 With your accessory added and the `SHIPYRD_*` secrets set in your `.env` file for Kamal you should be able to push up your environment settings and then boot the Shipyrd accessory.